technicallyjosh/go-api-example/README.md

 # go-api-example

 Example of a go API with a password validation endpoint and tests.
+The service runs on port 8000.

+The correct credentials are:

+**username**: technicallyjosh<br>
+**password**: testing123

 ## Dependencies